Convergence properties of pseudo-marginal Markov chain Monte Carlo algorithms: Inheritance of the spectral gaps when the weights are uniformly bound ed

-\begin{remark} Proposition \ref{prop:geom-bound-necessity} implies the necessity of the existence of $\bar{w}:\mathsf{X}\to [1,\infty)$ for spectral gap and consequently geometric ergodicity to hold, but does not require the existence of a uniform upper bound $\bar{w}$ as in Proposition \ref{prop:pseudo-bar-p}.
-Uniformity is indeed not necessary as illustrated in Remarks \ref{rem:pm-imh-uniformly-ergodic} and \ref{rem:rwm-geometrically-ergodic} with the independent MH and random walk MH algorithms respectively; see also \cite[Remark 1]{lee-latuszynski}.
-However, the second part of Remark \ref{rem:rwm-geometrically-ergodic} implies that in some cases the existence of a uniform upper bound $\bar{w}$ is indeed necessary. \end{remark}
+\begin{remark} Proposition~\ref{prop:geom-bound-necessity} implies the necessity of the existence of $\bar{w}\dvtx\mathsf{X}\to[1,\infty)$ for spectral gap and consequently geometric ergodicity to hold, but does not require the existence of a uniform upper bound $\bar{w}$ as in Proposition~\ref{prop:pseudo-bar-p}.
+Uniformity is indeed not necessary as illustrated in Remarks \ref{rem:pm-imh-uniformly-ergodic} and \ref{rem:rwm-geometrically-ergodic} with the independent MH and random walk MH algorithms, respectively; see also \cite{lee-latuszynski}, Remark~1.
+However, the second part of Remark~\ref{rem:rwm-geometrically-ergodic} implies that in some cases the existence of a uniform upper bound $\bar{w}$ is indeed necessary. \end{remark}

 The above results are statements on the (right) spectral gap of $\tilde{P}$ only, which is equivalent to variance bounding property of $\tilde{P}$ \cite{roberts-rosenthal-variance-bounding}.
 In some applications, geometric ergodicity may be more desirable than variance boundedness.
-We first note that in general, geometricity can be enforced by a slight algorithmic modification. \begin{remark} Suppose that $\tilde{P}$ is variance bounding.
-Then, for any $\epsilon\in(0,1)$, the lazy version of the pseudo-marginal algorithm $\tilde{P}_\epsilon \defeq \epsilon I + (1-\epsilon)\tilde{P}$ is geometrically ergodic \cite[Theorem 2]{roberts-rosenthal-variance-bounding}. \end{remark}
+We first note that in general, geometricity can be enforced by a slight algorithmic modification.